dsanchezp18/econ899/notebooks/notes.md

 - Patent applications do not necessarily mean innovation.
 How many of these get granted?
 Data.
 In introduction, likely.

+- The AITC is not an R&D tax credit, it is an investment tax credit!!
+The effect is that more investment is made, not necessarily more R&D. This has to be clearly stated.

+    - It is fundamentally different from the SR\&ED tax credit.

+    - The contribution is then to examine an investment tax credit - a tax credit for investments, and to evaluate if providing more investment capital to firms can spur innovation.

+    - Less focus on R&D, more on investment.

+- Need a literature on investment tax credits.
+See if something similar has ever been done.

 -  Intellectual property is important because it is a way for firms to have innovation assets.

 - Patent counts : try to filter out by accepted patents (granted), patent applications which were not abandonded, etc.